racer-rust/emacs-racer/README.md

 Press `M-,` to jump back to the previous cursor location.

+If **it doesn't work**, try `M-x racer-debug` to see what command was run and what output was returned.

 ## Tests

 racer.el includes tests.
 To run them, you need to install